'Surreal': NY funeral homes struggle as virus deaths surge

 Hospitals in New York have been using refrigerated trucks to store the dead, and Marmo is trying to find his own.
 One company quoted him a price of $6,000 per month, and others are refusing outright because they don't want their equipment used for bodies.
 Even if he gets a truck, he has nowhere obvious to put it.
 He's wondering if the police station across the street might let him use its driveway.

 He's seeing it now.
-The Kearns' business in Rego Park is just minutes from Elmhurst Hospital, a hot spot in the city, which itself has emerged as the epicenter of the U.S. outbreak.
-Through the first 15 days of March, the family's four funeral homes held 15 services.
-In the second half of the month, they had 40.
-Like Marmo, Kearns has converted a small chapel into a makeshift refrigerator with an air conditioner.
-Other funeral directors told The Associated Press this week they were prepared to take similar measures.
+The Kearns' business in Rego Park is just minutes from Elmhurst Hospital, a hot spot in the city, which itself has emerged as the epicenter of the U.S. outbreak..

-The surge in deaths is coming at a time when there are tight restrictions on gatherings, making saying goodbye a lonely process.
-A family at Green-Wood Cemetery in Brooklyn this week leaned over a yellow chain serving as a cordon and tossed roses at the casket of a loved one.
-Another in Queens offered final goodbyes through the windows of their cars.
-At one cemetery in the Bronx, where visitors were barred entirely, a funeral director stood over the grave and took photos to send to mourners.

-"The whole process, including the experience for the family during the funeral, is one of sort of isolation rather than the support," said Bonnie Dixon, president of Maple Grove Cemetery in Queens.
-Jackie McQuade, a funeral director at Schuyler Hill funeral home in the Bronx, has struggled to tell families no. But she has no choice, given rules limiting services to immediate family only if that.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)